 The ‘L’ dates back to 1892, when the first elevated train rumbled down public alleys between Congress and 39th Street.
 Much of the system that Chicagoans know today was built shortly thereafter.
 While the ‘L’ has gone through many changes since then, some of its original stations are still in operation.
-If you’re anything like me, learning about five of oldest ‘L’ stations that still have significant parts their original architecture will be a mind-blowing experience.
+Learning that the oldest ‘L’ stations still have significant parts their original architecture is mind-blowing.

 #1 Garfield – Green Line